hasankurban/ws/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Data Science, Data Mining, Machine Learning, Big Data
+- Data Science, Data Mining, Machine Learning, Big Data, Applied AI (Materials Science)

 # Education to show in About widget
 education: